-In Francis’ case, he was given some glebe land in an area called oponymously “Parson’s Vlei” on the outskirts of Port Elizabeth just off the R102 near Greenbushes.
+In Francis’s case, he was given some glebe land in an area eponymously called “Parson’s Vlei” on the outskirts of Port Elizabeth just off the R102 near Greenbushes.
 Even though the expectation was that he would earn some income from it, being a barren and worthless piece of land, it was rarely tenanted.
-As such, he was rarely to benefit from it.
+As such, he hardly benefited from it.

 St. Mary’s Church

 By 1824 with a permanent white population according to the census of that year of only 190 people, the need had arisen for the establishment of a school and a church in Port Elizabeth.
 To this end, a meeting of inhabitants was held on the 20th February 1824 in the Red Lion Tavern under the chairmanship of Capt.
 Evatt during which a memorandum was drafted motivating their request.
 The Governor, Lord Charles Somerset, replied in the affirmative as regards a school but cited budgetary constraints in not being able to accede to their second request for a church.

 Notwithstanding this rebuff, a further meeting was held on the 26th April 1824 to address this issue at which it was resolved that a subscription be entered into immediately.
 A committee comprising Capt.
 Evatt, Thomas Pullen, John Damant, Thomas Williamson, Andrew Nicol, and with Benjamin Green as secretary, was set up.

 The committee’s response was swift.
 Shortly afterwards, money and materials to the value of RxD 2052 had been subscribed.
 Furthermore, by dint of hard work in April 1825 a large plot of land was granted for the building of a church, paid for by public subscription and furthermore a chaplain had been obtained.
 The location was ideal as it was situated facing what was to become the focal point of the emerging town: Market Square.